-Threshold is a large-scale punch embroidery work that reads the continuous flow of modern urban life through a cross-section severed by the sudden intervention of the COVID-19 pandemic.
-Rendered in isometric perspective, the composition abruptly bisects, where architectural forms dissolve into abstract horizontal threads.
+Threshold is a large-scale punch embroidery work that reads the flow of modern urban life through a cross-section severed by the COVID-19 pandemic.
+Rendered in an isometric perspective, the composition visualizes this abrupt halt; architectural forms suddenly bisect, dissolving into abstract threads, marking a clear moment of rupture.

-The use of this labor-intensive craft reinforces the concept; the repetitive stitching reproduces the states of deceleration and endurance experienced during the pandemic, where each loop acts as a tactile record of that specific time.
+The use of this traditional, labor-intensive craft reinforces the work's conceptual foundation.
+The act of punch embroidery requires a repetitive, physical stitching process that reproduces the felt states of deceleration and endurance experienced during the pandemic's lockdowns.
+In this tactile archive, each individual loop acts as a tangible record—a unique somatic trace of that specific, collective time.

 The interior is rendered as an abstract blueprint.
 Capturing the sudden dislocation of the pandemic era—a domestic landscape floating on a previously unexperienced plane of reality.